Pi4J/pi4j.github.io/content/documentation/development/intellijidea.md

 tags: ["IntelliJ IDEA"]
 ---

 IntelliJ IDEA is the most-used IDE for Java development.
-It's also available for ARM devices but has [high minimum requirements](https://www.jetbrains.com/help/idea/prerequisites.html#min_requirements), so you'll need a Raspberry Pi 5:
+It's also available for ARM devices but has [high minimum requirements](https://www.jetbrains.com/help/idea/prerequisites.html#min_requirements), so it's not a good fit to use on a Raspberry Pi:

 * 4 vCPUs, either x86_64 or arm64 architecture.
 Also, higher clock frequency is preferred to higher core count.
 * 8 GB RAM.
+* Not supported: _Single-board computers such as Raspberry Pi.
+To run your code on a Raspberry Pi, check out remote interpreters or remote debugging, and similar features._

 ## Remote Development with IntelliJ IDEA